deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

 Specify new certificates issuers in the `core/cert-manager` directory.

-If you wish to a your own private certificate authority, follow the [official guide of cert-manager](https://cert-manager.io/docs/configuration/ca/).
+If you wish to add your own private certificate authority, follow the [official guide of cert-manager](https://cert-manager.io/docs/configuration/ca/).

 ```yaml title="private-cluster-issuer.yml"
 apiVersion: cert-manager.io/v1